-Once the flag has been enabled and a time interval has been selected with the cursor (up to 60 seconds), a text file with a name similar to this one will be created in the program directory: "SDRSharp_20210205_153455Z_SNR.csv" in which the SNR values (in dB) detected by the active frequency in the VFO will be recorded.
-The file can be imported into Excel for further analysis.
+Once the flag has been enabled in the panel and a time interval has been selected with the cursor (up to 60 seconds), a text file with a name similar to this one will be created in a directory of your choice: "SDRSharp_20210315_140603Z_SNR.csv" inside are written the values in dB for SNR, and dBm for Peak and Floor detected by the active frequency of the VFO ^().
+The small CSV file can be imported into MS Excel for further analysis and, using a suitable graphical representation, it will be possible to report the Timestamp data (date/time) on the x-axis and the values of the received signals on the y-axis.